another browser down

 As a long time happy user of Opera on Presto, Opera on Chromium/Blink (as of 2013) was somewhat of a disappointment, and it is still too weak when it comes to user-interface options and security.
 As of 2021 Opera is just another Chromium based browser I personally have no need or use for.

 Vivaldi, also on Chromium/Blink, is now my preferred web browser, and baseline in web design.
 Vivaldi is not quite up to the task in every respect yet, but it is inching closer with every new version-release – ver: 3.5 as of this writing in January 2021.
-Maybe Vivaldi will keep its present position on my devices for a while – later versions indicate that it has a fair chance.
+Maybe Vivaldi will keep its present position on my devices for a while – later versions indicate that it has more than a fair chance.

 Pretty much any browser on latest versions of the Chromium/Blink

-up designs or adding content.
+while building up designs or adding content.

 That I also expect browsers for general use to (at least pretend to) handle opening of a hundred or more tabs without showing serious weaknesses or gobbling up too much local memory, is a given.
 Most candidates have fallen off the list long before that expectation is met, while Vivaldi is still running fine.